HSOFEUP/431homework/431-2017_assignment-6.md

 -   A model that uses the entire set (kitchen sink) of possible predictors, i.e. everything but `id`, `betadiet` and `betaplasma`.

 Which model looks best in your comparison?
 Justify your response.

+**Note: Question 6 will be answered in the Answer Sketch, but we will not cover this material in time for this Assignment.
+So skip it.**